NotReks/CREO/README.md

 - Only **64x64 Minecraft skins** are supported for automatic conversion.
 - If you're making your own texture manually, use **CWTemplate.png** as your reference layout.
 - The conversion relies on a JSON mapping (`CWtoMCMapping.json`) to align regions from Minecraft to CrossWorlds.
+- credit to trumank for retoc, I've packaged it here to make it easier to use.
+Credit - https://github.com/trumank/retoc